 Visit to the Royal Castle on Wawel Hill (additional fee)

-Lectures on history, culture and current political events in Polish in Poland
+Lectures on history, culture and current political events in Poland

 Guided tour of Kazimierz, the Old Jewish Quarter of Krakow